-Best ways of earning passive income from crypto in 2019
+Best ways of earning passive income crypto in 2019

-These are the best ways of earning passive income with cryptocurrencies
+These are the best ways of earning passive income from crypto

 Basically there are just a few genuine ways of how you can earn passive income using cryptocurrencies today.
 And these below methods are our favourite ideas for earning passive income: